A Maintenance Manager’s Guide To Reliability Centered Maintenance (RCM)

 For example, let’s say a clogged filter caused damage to the engine which led to the breakdown.
 Now we know what to do.
 Replace the filter on the forklift every 3 months along with changing the oil so that the air can freely flow through the forklift’s engine which should prevent it deteriorating and breaking down.

 Question 7: What should be done if a suitable proactive task cannot be found (default actions)?

-This question sounds more confusing that it is.
+This question sounds more confusing than it is.

 Here is another way to word it:

 If you can’t implement preventive or predictive maintenance plans to solve the problem, is there anything else that can be done?

 Sure there this.
 It just takes a little creative thinking.

 For instance, let’s say you have an old forklift and you decide the best choice would be to let it run until it dies.
 You can prevent the production downtime caused when the forklift finally breaks down by putting a process in place to rent a forklift or borrow a forklift from a different department so that you don’t lose productivity.
 Coming up with these solutions is often best when you brainstorm with other folks on your team (i.e., technicians, management, production staff, other departments).